Beaches

 Old Orchard Beach

-The beach is famed for its 7-mile (no typo – seven miles) stretch of sand, with a centerpiece pier in the middle.
+The beach is famed for its 7-mile stretch of sand (that’s not a typo), with a centerpiece pier in the middle.

 If you like the calming sound of the surf and rustling dune grass, then head north to Pine Point or south to Camp Ellis to get away from the hubbub of typical beach play.